jslefche/piecewiseSEM/README.md

 # piecewiseSEM: Piecewise Structural Equation Modeling in R

-## Version 2.0
+## Version 2.0.0
-## Last updated: 23 April 2018
+## Last updated: 06 June 2018

-This is a major update to the `piecewiseSEM` package that includes new functionality, and a completely revised syntax that better reproduces the base R syntax and output.
-It is advised that consult `vignette("piecewiseSEM")` even if you have used the package before as it documents the many changes.
+This version is a major update to the `piecewiseSEM` package that usesa completely revised syntax that better reproduces the base R syntax and output.
+It is highly recommended that consult `vignette("piecewiseSEM")` even if you have used the package before as it documents the many changes.

+It also incorporates new functionality in the form of coefficient standardization and updated methods for R^2 for mixed models.

 Currently supported model classes: `lm, glm, gls, pgls, sarlm, lme, glmmPQL, lmerMod, merModLmerTest, glmerMod`